benoitbrr/cheese_classification_challenge/README.md

 ## Using this codebase
 This codebase is centered in the file Implement.ipynb.

-You just have to run the code (update the path before that) in order to train the model, and then to create a submission
+You just have to run the code (update the paths before that) in order to train the model, and then to create a submission

 ### Training